How were the ancient Mayan cities? How did the Mayans decorate the buildings? What was the purpose of the buildings we see today?

-Most the original Mayan pieces (stelae, pottery, vessels, sculptures, incense burners, altars ...) are not found in the vestiges to preserve them from the corrosive weather and have them guarded and conserved in museums.
-We see the Mayan cities stripped of their ornaments and colors.
+Most the original Mayan pieces (stelae, ceramics, vases, sculptures, censers, altars ...) are not found in the remains to preserve them from the corrosive weather and keep them guarded and preserved in museums.
+We see Mayan cities stripped of their ornaments and colors.

-Here a thorny question opens: Where is most of the Mayan heritage? such as vessels, codices, steles, prints, ceramics, panels? most of Mayan art pieces are in museums from Mexico and museums from foreign countries such as the United States, Spain, United Kingdom, Germany, some with exquisite collections of Mayan art.
+Here a thorny question opens: Where is most of the Mayan heritage? such as vessels, codices, steles, prints, ceramics, panels? most of Mayan art pieces are in museums of Mexico and museums of foreign countries like the United States, Spain, United Kingdom, Germany, some with exquisite collections of Mayan art.

 Colonists and explorers did their business in these lands.
 Unfortunately there are also many pieces looted in private collections.

 Could visits to Mayan archeological sites be improved?

 I do not know if the competent authorities can improve the places to make them more attractive, if there is money, if they generate enough; I don't have that information.
 In my case I end up thinking that there is little effort or imagination on the part of INAH, and other qualified entities.
 I long for a greater affection that is able to bring more light to the traveler who travels these fantastic Mayan vestiges.

 Most Mayan archaeological zones they lack a museum, as well as complete and attractive explanations in the tour of the enclosures.
 Site Museums where to observe the findings of the place you find them in Dzibilchaltún, Palenque, Tonina and few more.

 I imagine arriving for example at the Temple of the Kohunlich Masks and being able to appreciate a detailed model of the temple as it was in the time of the ancient Maya.
 So we would see the wonderful colors, stuccos and beauty of ancient Mayan cities.